Convergence of spectral discretization for the flow of diffeomorphisms: Introduction and main results

 This result builds upon the knowledge acquired during recent years on $\DiffSob^m$, in particular the well-posedness of geodesics, the existence of shortest geodesics, and the rigorous derivation of the geodesic equation \cite{MiPr10,BrVi17,GuRaRuWi23}.
-It confirms a conjecture of \cite{MiPr10} who could only show preservation of Sobolev regularity $m+k$ for $k>m+\frac d2$ in space dimension $d$.
+For smooth Riemannian metrics it can be derived from the right-invariance of the metric and the resulting Riemannian exponential map: Indeed, via the right-invariance, (higher order) differentiability of the exponential can be traded in for preservation of (higher order) Sobolev exponents \cite[Cor.\,7.6]{BaHaMi25}, \cite[Sec.\,5.2]{Br17}.
+However, that argument does not exploit that the derivatives of the exponential (such as $D\exp_\id(v)$) need only be bounded in very specific directions (such as $Dv$) so that consequently the smoothness requirement on the metric can be weakened to the above.
+Our result confirms a conjecture of \cite[Rem.\,4.2]{MiPr10} who could only show preservation of Sobolev regularity $m+k$ for $k>m+\frac d2$ in space dimension $d$ (\cite[Thm.\,4.1]{MiPr10} is only stated for a particular class of smooth metrics, but the proof does not require the full smoothness).

 Zhang and Fletcher viewed their numerical approximation in \cite{ZhFl19} as solving the EPDiff equation in a finite-dimensional \emph{approximate} Lie algebra (in which the Lie bracket is replaced by a similar bilinear antisymmetric operation).
 We will briefly discuss why an approximation via a Lie algebra of bandlimited functions with the original Lie bracket cannot exist.